 Increasingly, bullying is happening through new technology.
-This can involve sending inappropriate, or hurtful text messages, emails, instant messages, or posting malicious material online (e.g. on social networking websites), or sending or posting offensive or degrading images and videos.
+This can involve sending inappropriate or hurtful text messages, emails or instant messages, posting malicious material online (e.g. on social networking websites) or sending or posting offensive or degrading images and videos.

 'Cyberbullying', as it is often called, might take the form of 'real world' bullying being played out online.
 Situations may be deliberately engineered in order to photograph someone in a humiliating way and circulate this online.
-It can be particularly insidious, because of the potential to follow young people wherever they are, including play and leisure activities.
+It can be particularly insidious, because of the potential to follow children wherever they are, including in extended services.

-Bullies may pick on someone for no apparent reason, seizing on some aspect of the victim's appearance, or personality as an excuse to bully them.
+Bullies may pick on children for no apparent reason, seizing on some aspect of the victim's appearance, or personality as an excuse to bully them.
 This kind of 'mindless' bullying may be seen as 'harmless' fun by the perpetrators, but not by the victim.

-However, bullying may also take the form of singling out a young person because they belong to a particular group.
+However, bullying may also take the form of singling out children because they belong to a particular group.
 The following sections cover different types of prejudice-based bullying in no particular order.